& FRANS PAGES

 (housekeeping stuff so we don't get evicted) in essence anyone can come along.

 We've had guests from as far away as Sydney, Delhi, Toronto, Cornwall and Yorkshire; regular visitors from all around the UK "Home Counties", and loads of friends from London.
 The idea was to invite friends to bring not only themselves, but also their family, and their friends, their pets and some food and drink.
 We always had a fair collection of gazebos, so if it looked like rain we were covered.
 The gazebos were usually grouped together, but one set of visitors - the gang from Radio London - always set their gazebo up a little way from the main huddle (offshore!) and decorated it with pirate flags.
-We all sit beside the River Thames (or huddle under canvas if the weather demanded it) and talk and eat.
+We all sit beside the River Thames (or huddle under canvas if the weather demands it) and talk and eat.
 Most years we indulge in a Group Photo, some people go for long walks and Colin sometimes brings his boat to give people rides.
-We've had mono-cyclists, fireball jugglers and we even had a guy with a guitar once; which was interesting because we have regularly had members of The Nashville Teens, Manfred Manns Earth Band, Mungo Jerry, Hermans Hermits and The Savoy Brown Blues Band attend - but until 2018 none of them ever brought a guitar!
+We've had mono-cyclists, fireball jugglers and we even had a guy with a guitar once; which was interesting because we have regularly had members of The Nashville Teens, Manfred Manns Earth Band, Mungo Jerry, Hermans Hermits and The Savoy Brown Blues Band attend - but until 2018 none of them ever thought to bring a guitar!

 The park has some basic rules - no barbecues, no litter, and you need